edp8489/edp8489.github.io/_drafts/ti-bolts.md

 title: Ductility of Titanium Fasteners in Tension Applications
 layout: post
 ---
 Are titanium fasteners all they're cracked up to be?
+Sorry for that terrible pun.

-_Sorry for that terrible pun.
-(No I'm not.)_
+_(No I'm not.)_

 A year or so back, a revision of the internal bolted joint tool we use at work introduced a mysterious strength correction factor for titanium fasteners.
-Tension strength was limited to 60% of specification rating.
-As I dug into the rationale behind this, I found a reference to NASA-TIP-133R, which, as far as I could tell, was an unpublished, internal NASA memo.
+Tension strength was limited to 60% of the specification rating.
+Digging into the rationale behind this, I found a reference to NASA-TIP-133R, which, as far as I could tell, was an unpublished, internal NASA memo.
 I've spent multiple work afternoons diving into the details on this for various reasons, and decided it would make a great blog post.

 (This post assumes familiarity with basic mechanical engineering concepts.
 See the *References* section for supporting material.)